Toyota expects profit rebound, shrugs off pandemic slump and chip shortage

-Autos & TransportationToyota expects profit rebound, shrugs off pandemic slump and chip shortage

-Toyota Motor Corp (7203.T) said on Wednesday it expects operating profit to grow by 14% to 2.50 trillion yen ($23 billion) this year as it shrugs off a coronavirus sales slump and a chip shortage that has hindered other car makers.
+TOKYO (Reuters) -Toyota Motor Corp said on Wednesday it expects operating profit to grow by 14% to 2.50 trillion yen ($23 billion) this year as it shrugs off a coronavirus sales slump and a chip shortage that has hindered other car makers.

 The world’s biggest automaker by vehicle sales expects renewed demand in the United States, its biggest market, to drive that recovery and forecast overall sales to grow 6.4% to 10.55 million vehicles for the year.